Chris-Ngu/ElectronMusic/README.md

 ~~NEED TO WORK ON FILES DIRECTORY~~

+* Append list of songs into directory/ source boxes
+* Work on layout of application
 * Handle new menu bar buttons (not working for some reason)
-* Work on layout of application